GSA/fedramp-gov/pages/updates/docs/cryptographic-module.md

   that is feasible.

-- **FRR10:** If updating the software to eliminate known vulnerabilities is not currently an option, CSPs **shall** create or update their POA\&M based on the criticality of the vulnerabilities<sup id="footnote9-ref"><a href="#footnote9">9</a></sup> to communicate their plan for remediating or mitigating the vulnerabilities.
-The plan outlined in the POA\&M will help inform AOs’ ongoing authorization decisions.
+- **FRR10:** If updating the software to eliminate known vulnerabilities is not currently an option, CSPs **shall** create or update their POA&amp;M based on the criticality of the vulnerabilities<sup id="footnote9-ref"><a href="#footnote9">9</a></sup> to communicate their plan for remediating or mitigating the vulnerabilities.
+The plan outlined in the POA&amp;M will help inform AOs’ ongoing authorization decisions.

 **The following recommendations apply to all CSPs in regards to the providers